 - 1.1 This report sets out the final proposals for the General Fund Revenue Budget, Capital Programme and Council Tax for 2018/19 together with the Integrated Service & Financial Plans (ISFPs) for 2019/20 and a 10-year capital strategy.
-The increase in the council tax level is based on the Administration's council tax proposal of 2.99% together with a further 3.00% increase in respect of the Adult Social Care precept. - 1.2 The link between capital investment and the revenue budget is stronger than ever, particularly in relation to the continuing and extended use of capital receipt flexibilities to support investment in programmes that will deliver revenue savings.
+The increase in the council tax level is based on the Administration's council tax proposal of 2.99%, including an additional 1% allowed by government in the final Local Government Financial Settlement, together with a further 3.00% increase in respect of an Adult Social Care precept also allowed by government within the final settlement. - 1.2 The link between capital investment and the revenue budget is stronger than ever, particularly in relation to the continuing and extended use of capital receipt flexibilities to support investment in programmes that will deliver revenue savings.
 This year, the capital investment programme has been incorporated with revenue budget proposals and this report therefore also informs Policy, Resources & Growth Committee of the level of available capital resources to enable the committee to propose a Capital Investment Programme to Budget Council.
 The capital programme is also set in the context of the Medium Term Financial Strategy and council priorities and the proposed programme results in £188.1m investment in council services in 2018/19. - 1.3 The revenue budget proposals for 2018/19 clearly pose a continuing challenge given a savings requirement of over £12m following two successive years of savings requirements in excess of £20m.
 In total, the savings over the previous 4 years have exceeded £80m with further savings of approximately £23m to be found over the next 2 years before the next Comprehensive Spending Review is announced by government.
 Savings on this scale inevitably become progressively more difficult to identify and achieve and come with the potential for greater impacts on services. - 1.4 Increasing demands and reducing government grant funding continue to be the principal drivers of the revenue budget gaps in 2018/19 and beyond.
 To address the gaps, service leads have explored what can be redesigned and what can or should be delivered with or by other providers.
 Options have been considered in the context of future affordability and sustainability, the potential for cost reductions and efficiencies, the potential to manage demands more effectively, or the possibility of generating greater income.
 The Budget, Investment & Efficiency Strategy continues to focus on modernising services and on supporting council priorities through getting basic services right, protecting provision for vulnerable people, and investing to support economic growth and regeneration.